particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 A good introduction to BLE can be found in the [Adafruit tutorial](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction).

-BLE support is in beta test in Device OS 1.3.0.
+BLE is supported in Device OS 1.3.1 and later.
+BLE support was in beta test in Device OS 1.3.0.
+It is not available in earlier Device OS versions.

 ## Major concepts